1995–96 Utah Jazz season

+During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Malone and Stockton were both selected for the 1996 NBA All-Star Game, as members of the Western Conference All-Star team.
+Stockton had another record-breaking season, leading the NBA in assists for the ninth consecutive season, while breaking Maurice Cheeks career record in steals, and Malone moved into ninth place in all-time scoring.
+Malone also finished in seventh place in Most Valuable Player voting.

-In the Western Conference First Round of the playoffs, the Jazz defeated the Portland Trail Blazers in a full five game series, which included a 38-point margin in a 102–64 home win in Game 5.
+In the Western Conference First Round of the 1996 NBA playoffs, the Jazz defeated the Portland Trail Blazers in a full five-game series, which included a 38-point margin in a 102–64 home win at the Delta Center in Game 5.
 In the Western Conference Semi-finals, they continued to play strong basketball as they beat the Midwest Division champion San Antonio Spurs in six games.
-However, in the Western Conference Finals for the third time in five years, they lost to the Seattle SuperSonics in seven games.
-The Sonics would reach the NBA Finals, but would lose in six games to the Chicago Bulls.
+However, in the Western Conference finals for the third time in five years, they lost to the Seattle SuperSonics in seven games.
+The SuperSonics would reach the 1996 NBA Finals, but would lose in six games to the Michael Jordan-led Chicago Bulls.

+The Jazz finished fifth in the NBA in home-game attendance, with an attendance of 813,073 at the Delta Center during the regular season.
 Following the season, Benoit signed as a free agent with the New Jersey Nets, and Spencer was traded to the Orlando Magic.